API-Skeletons/zf-doctrine-querybuilder/README.md

 endAt datetime,
 ```

 Developer A or B writes the API.
 The resource is a single Doctrine Entity and the data is queried using a Doctrine QueryBuilder ```$objectManager->createQueryBuilder()```  This module gives the other developer the same filtering and sorting ability to the Doctrine query builder, but accessed through request parameters, as the API author.
-For instance, ```between(startAt, endAt); ``` and ```name like ('%rson')``` are not common API filters for hand rolled APIs and perhaps without this module the API author would choose not to implement it for their reason(s).
+For instance, ```startAt between('2015-01-09', '2015-01-11'); ``` and ```name like ('%arlie')``` are not common API filters for hand rolled APIs and perhaps without this module the API author would choose not to implement it for their reason(s).
 With the help of this module the API developer can implement complex queryability to resources without complicated effort thereby maintaining A == B.

 Installation